Silma Ihram: Career in education

 Ihram's campaign to pressure the Government to find a new home for the school became a subject of debate following up to the 2003 state election.
 In 2002, the NSW Government offered a suitable property at Guildford which was accepted, however a number of local residents complained of having a school there and the decision was revoked.

-Aided by her second husband Baheej Adada, Ihram managed to find a new, but much smaller site for her school in Strathfield, and at the same time publicly expressed her dissatisfaction with the then Premier of New South Wales, Mr. Bob Carr.
+Aided by her second husband Baheej Adada, Ihram managed to find a new, but much smaller site for her school in Strathfield South, and at the same time publicly expressed her dissatisfaction with the then Premier of New South Wales, Mr. Bob Carr.
 The new, and current school campus is a former Christian theological college whose chapel has become a Hindu temple.
 The temple is dedicated to Sai Baba of Shirdi, an Indian saint who a century ago made his home in a mosque in India and taught harmony between Muslims and Hindus.

 In 2006, Ihram's battle to save her school, whilst also ensuring her family's economic survival, became the subject of Silma's School, a documentary by Jane Jeffes, screened at the Sydney Film Festival, and in selected cinemas and on SBS and ABC TV.
 The film received positive reviews and was greeted with a standing ovation at a screening in Sydney, and a sold-out premiere in London.

 Also that year, management of the Noor Al Houda Islamic College was taken over by a large Muslim college, the Australian International Academy from Melbourne, allowing Ihram to step down from her role as Principal to spend time with her family and work on other projects.
 Subsequently, the school is now known as the Australian International Academy, Sydney, and Ihram now works as an Education Consultant and is Director of Diversity Skills Training and RTO in Auburn.